-- 2.7 Minimum Distance of Parking/Loading Area to Residential Lot Line (West): Additional information is required.
+- 2.6 Minimum Distance to Residential Lot Line (West): Additional information is required.
+Pursuant to §16-4.13d.2(b), no building shall be closer than 150 feet to any residential lot line.
+The plan does not indicate the distance of the proposed building to the residential lot line across Hartwick Drive (belonging to the multifamily apartment).
+The plan should be updated show the residential property line associated with the multifamily apartment across Hartwick Drive and the distance of the proposed building to that property line should be dimensioned.
+The plans have been revised accordingly.
+The distance between the proposed building and existing townhomes is 100.9 feet.
+A variance is required. - 2.7 Minimum Distance of Parking/Loading Area to Residential Lot Line (West): Additional information is required.
 Pursuant to §16-4.13d.2(b), parking and loading areas shall be permitted within the first 75 feet adjacent to any residential lot line.
 The parking area located along Hartwick Drive is located across the street from a multifamily apartment.
 The plan should be updated to indicate the distance of the parking area to the residential lot line associated with the multifamily apartment building across the street so that conformance with the ordinance can be determined.
-It appears to be less than 75 feet and so a variance may be required. - 2.8 Minimum Net Habitable Floor Area Per Unit: Additional information is required.
+It appears to be less than 75 feet and so a variance may be required.
+The plans have been revised accordingly.
+The proposed distance is 62.4 feet.
+A variance is required. - 2.8 Minimum Net Habitable Floor Area Per Unit: Additional information is required.
 Pursuant to §16-4.13d.2(e), the minimum net habitable floor area for each unit shall be 325 square feet.
 The floor area of each unit is not provided.
-A table indicating the unit number, unit type and floor area should be provided so that conformance with the standard can be determined. - 2.9 Minimum Percentage of Gross Square Footage Dedicated to Common Facilities: Additional information is required.
-Pursuant to §16-4.13d.2(f), at least 10% of the gross square footage of the assisted living facility shall be devoted to common facilities, services and activities for the residents, including dining rooms, medical care facilities, personal and professional services such as banking and hairdressing, and communal recreational, social and cultural activities.
+A table indicating the unit number, unit type and floor area should be provided so that conformance with the standard can be determined.
+The Architectural Plans have been revised accordingly.
+The plan complies. - 2.9 Minimum Percentage of Gross Square Footage Dedicated to Common Facilities: Additional information is required.
+Pursuant to §16-4.13d.2(f), at least 10% of the gross square footage of the assisted living facility shall be devoted to common March 23, 2023 | Page 6 of 26 facilities, services and activities for the residents, including dining rooms, medical care facilities, personal and professional services such as banking and hairdressing, and communal recreational, social and cultural activities.
 When looking at the architectural drawings it does appear that the standard is met, however, it cannot be confirmed as floor area per room is not provided.
 A table indicating the room, room type and floor area should be provided so that conformance with the standard can be determined.
+The Architectural Plans have been revised accordingly.
+The plan complies.